Effects, guitars and amps | Settings and setups |

 Binson Echorec II

-Note: David often switched back and forth between Vox and Cry Baby wah wahs as he also did up until 1977 where he settled with the Cry Baby.
-Footage from spring 1969 shows a Cry Baby in his setup.
+Note: David often swapped back and forth between Vox and Cry Baby wah wahs in the early 70s up until 1977, when he settled for the Cry Baby.
+1968 performances shows a VOX, while footage from Royal Festival Hall, London UK in April 1969 shows a Cry Baby.

 Fender Stratocaster